Hydroponics: Continuous-flow solution culture

 The same design characteristics apply to all conventional NFT systems.
 While slopes along channels of 1:100 have been recommended, in practice it is difficult to build a base for channels that is sufficiently true to enable nutrient films to flow without ponding in locally depressed areas.
 As a consequence, it is recommended that slopes of 1:30 to 1:40 are used.
 This allows for minor irregularities in the surface, but, even with these slopes, ponding and water logging may occur.
 The slope may be provided by the floor, benches or racks may hold the channels and provide the required slope.
 Both methods are used and depend on local requirements, often determined by the site and crop requirements.

-As a general guide, flow rates for each gully should be one liter per minute.
+For nutrient film technique (NFT) systems, recommended flow rates are commonly around 1 L/min per gully to provide sufficient nutrient replenishment to the root film.
 At planting, rates may be half this and the upper limit of 2 L/min appears about the maximum.
 Flow rates beyond these extremes are often associated with nutritional problems.
 Depressed growth rates of many crops have been observed when channels exceed 12 meters in length.
 On rapidly growing crops, tests have indicated that, while oxygen levels remain adequate, nitrogen may be depleted over the length of the gully.
 As a consequence, channel length should not exceed 10–15 meters.
 In situations where this is not possible, the reductions in growth can be eliminated by placing another nutrient feed halfway along the gully and halving the flow rates through each outlet.